 Life is hard enough without having your own home fight against you.
 The idea is to set up your home in a way that serves you.
 When you cook, what frustrates you?
 Move things around in your kitchen to fix it.
 When you figure out the problem, brainstorm solutions that would make that specific job easier.

 In the kitchen, create zones that have everything handy for that activity.
-Move all your coffee making items, including mugs and coffee beans, to one area of the kitchen and set up a coffee bar there.
-Same goes for meals you cook often.
-Organize your cabinets so you can easily find what you need most often, and let the stuff you use less be stored somewhere else.
+Move all your coffee-making items, including mugs and coffee beans, to one area of the kitchen and set up a coffee bar there.
+The same goes for meals you cook often.
+Organize your cabinets so you can easily find what you need most often, and let the stuff you use less often be stored somewhere else.

 3. Think aesthetics

 The way things look really does affect your mood.
-When the house is clean and things look pretty, it’s enjoyable to look at.
+When the house is clean, and things look pretty, it’s enjoyable to look at.
 When that pretty view has been altered by dirty socks, junk mail, dishes, and things piled up, it causes stress, claustrophobia, and a feeling that the house is too small.
-The solution is to clean up, make it look nice, and find a permanent home for things that always cause the problem.
+The solution is to clean up, make it look nice, and find a permanent home for things that always cause problems.